SergioManuelJob/CleanBeach-Project/README.md

 Design: All of the group.
 Backend: Gabriel and Sergio.
-Frontend: Lydia and Emma for the design and architecture/body of the web page, Sergio took care of integrating the services to connect with the backend.
+Frontend: Lydia and Emma for the design and architecture/body of the web page, Sergio took care of integrating the services to connect with the backend and the functionality of the frontend.

 ### First week: